RamGI55/GameDevKnowledge/Computer_Sciences/OperationSystem/Fundamental OS Concepts.md

 ##### Case Study - Windows
-Using advance procedual call (ALPC) for communicating the two processes, which maintains two types of the ports to communicate; connection ports and communication ports.
+Using advance procedural call (ALPC) for communicating the two processes, which maintains two types of the ports to communicate; connection ports and communication ports.

-Once the ALPC is estabilished, one of third information passing techniques chosen;
+Once the ALPC is established, one of third information passing techniques chosen;
-1. Using port's message queue if the message is small enough (256 bytes)
+1. Using the port's message queue if the message is small enough (256 bytes)
 2. If the message is large enough must be passed thorugh a section object; the region of the shared memory.
-3. If the data is too large to store it in section object, then directly read and write into the client address space of the client.
+3. If the data is too large to store it in a section object, then directly read and write into the client address space of the client.

 ### Communication Client-Server
-has two strategies on communication between client and server - socket and RPC (remote procedure calls).

 ##### Sockets
 - A socket means the endpoint of the communication.
+- A pair of processes communicating over a network employs a pair of sockets; one for each process.
+- IP address with port number-> Can identify the sockets.

 ##### RPC (Remote Procedure Calls)